tsers-js/core/README.md

 can be anything: user keyboard clicks, mouse movements, messages from WebSockets, sounds from guitar pedals etc.

 The signal values are `{key, val}` objects where `val` contains the signal data and `key` is the name of the driver that emitted the signal (e.g. `DOM`).
 It's up to driver's implementation to decide whether it emits input signals or not - some  drivers might emit them (like web-socket driver) while others might not.

 ### Transducers

-Transducers are the "switch army knife" that actually processes the input signals to output signals.
+Transducers are the "swiss army knife" that actually processes the input signals to output signals.
 Don't get distracted by the name: [a transducer](https://en.wikipedia.org/wiki/Transducer) is just a function that transforms signals `a` to `b`:
 ```
 Transducer :: a$ => b$
 ```

 As you can notice, `main` is actually just another signal transducer.
 Observable's `map`, `filter` and `flatMap` (for example) are also transducers.

 `Transducers` (from `TSERS`) is a JSON object that contains all transducers from drivers, grouped by drivers name (e.g. if you are using `DOM` driver then you have for example `Transducers.DOM.events` transducer).

 TSERS provides also a small set of built-in transducers for common tasks.
 The most important ones are: `decompose`, `run` and `compose`.

 #### `decompose :: (in$, ...keys) => [{[key]: [signals-of-key]}, rest$]`

 As told before, input signals are just a stream of key-value pairs.`decompose` is a helper function meant to "extract" specific input signals from the rest.

 ![decompose](doc/decompose.png)